Parkside Collegiate Institute

-Parkside Collegiate Institute (PCI), with a population of over 1,000 students, is the largest of four secondary schools in St. Thomas, Ontario.
+Parkside Collegiate Institute (PCI), with a population of over 1,000 students, is the largest of Three secondary schools in St. Thomas, Ontario.
 It is part of the Thames Valley District School Board.
 Parkside was built to replace one of the original schools in St. Thomas, the former St. Thomas Collegiate Institute.

 Programs

 Parkside is a composite school offering pathways for those bound for the workforce, for college and for university.
 It is the only secondary school in Elgin County that offers a French immersion program.
 Such programs include mechanics, arts, sciences, technology and mathematics, along with several others to choose from, ranging from study of careers, to studies of languages.
 In the fall of 2019, Parkside opened a Spanish course.
 Parkside also has many extracurricular activities, such as golf, curling, fishing, tennis, badminton, basketball, baseball, volleyball, football, rugby, soccer, hockey, field hockey, track and field, grade 9–12 band, cheerleading, choir, robotics and improv.
 Parkside also has a Community Living Centre that serves the needs of developmentally challenged pupils.

+Parkside recently began offering classes that were originally exclusive to Arthur Voaden Secondary School (AVSS), following Voaden's closure.
+These classes are Hairstyling and Aesthetics, along with Healthcare classes.